codeministry/toogle-to-jira/README.md

 [![licence](https://gitlab.com/codeministry-projects/oss/toogle-to-jira/-/jobs/artifacts/master/raw/badges/license.svg?job=create-badges)](https://gitlab.com/codeministry-projects/oss/toogle-to-jira/-/blob/master/LICENSE)
 [![awesomeness](https://gitlab.com/codeministry-projects/oss/toogle-to-jira/-/jobs/artifacts/master/raw/badges/awesomeness.svg?job=create-badges)](https://codeministry.de)

-# Toggl to Jira
+# Toggl to Jira Cloud

-### Why?
+### Import your toggl time tracks to as worklogs into Jira Cloud

 As a freelancer, I like to use [toggl](https://track.toggl.com) to track my hours.
 Many of the projects I am involved in use Jira as project software.
 Therefore, I was looking for a simple way to transfer my hours quickly and easily as a worklog to Jira.
 I use the generated Jira key (e.g. `SLY-242`), which every task and story has, as a unique identification key in the description toggl.

 [![Add time entry](images/toggl-time-entry.png)](https://track.toggl.com)

-### Import your toggl time track entries to Jira Cloud!
+### How to import your time trackings?

-Login in Jira Cloud and create a personal API token here: https://id.atlassian.com/manage-profile/security/api-tokens .
+1. Login in Jira Cloud and create a personal API token here: https://id.atlassian.com/manage-profile/security/api-tokens .

 [![Create API token](images/create-api-token.png)](https://id.atlassian.com/manage-profile/security/api-tokens)

-Change config in `application.yml` fitting you project and customers settings:
+2. Change config in `application.yml` fitting you project and customers settings:
 ```
 url: https://your-project.atlassian.net
 user-email: you@your-company.com
 api-token: some-cryptic-api-token
 ```

-Export time entries as csv file from toggl (use "Detailed Report") to `resources/csv/time-entries.csv`.
+3. Export time entries as csv file from toggl (use "Detailed Report") to `resources/csv/time-entries.csv`.

 [![Export time entries](images/toggl-export.png)](https://track.toggl.com)